10 Best Staycation Ideas

 Maybe you’re not ready for stores and restaurants, but you want to get out of the house.
 Go to a park or other outside destination where social distancing is a breeze.
 Or simply take some road trips while gas prices are still reasonable.
 You may want to plan your driving distance and duration in anticipation of the inevitable pit stop for gas or to use the restroom.
 Prepare yourself.
-Pack some gloves
+Pack some gloves, masks and hand sanitizer.

 4. Go backyard camping (staycation glamping)

 Pitch a tent.
 String some lights.
 Pour a glass of wine.
 Roast some hot dogs and make s’mores over the grill.
 Don’t forget the bug spray.
 And before you get too carried away, check the forecast.
 It just wouldn’t be COVID-camping if the bathroom and your own bed weren’t 20 feet away.
 You know exactly where to find the hottest glamping location this summer: the sweet serenity of your own backyard.

 5. Attend your own private film festival at home

 So many ways to go with this: theme, marathon, series binge.
 The only thing low-budget will be the price of admission (unless you dig B Movies).
 Just don’t forget the popcorn, Whoppers, Milk Duds, Mike & Ikes, Hot Tamales, Dots, Good & Plenty and a new toothbrush.

 6. Unleash your inner artist and be creative

 Paint.
 Write.
 Make crafts.
 Scrapbook (is that still a thing?).
 Or—hear me out—look through the zettabytes of videos and pictures you’ve taken over the years that have been gathering dust on a hard drive or in the cloud.
 Maybe organize them if you’re feeling spicy.
 Create your own multimedia stories to share.
 Instagram awaits!